Challenging Behaviour Course

 Total price is €395

 - or easy pay instalments of 3 x €165

 The purpose of the Challenging Behaviour course is to equip you with the relevant knowledge, skills and competence in supporting individuals with intellectual disability with challenging behaviour.

-The QQI Level 5 Healthcare course is available as a blended learning course with distance learning and 1 day in the classroom.
+The QQI Level 5 Challenging Behaviour course is available as a blended learning course with distance learning and 1 day in the classroom.

 Please note IT skills and internet access are required to complete a course by distance learning.

 You will be issued with a username and password which allows you to log-in to your course anywhere you have an internet connection and at any time.
 This allows you to complete the course at a time and pace that suits your individual needs.
 You will have access to the course materials plus support documents and useful links and video clips.
 All course materials can be printed if you prefer a paper copy.
 In addition, you will have access to tutor support through phone, email and via an online forum.